mrjj/dicker/README.md

 The resulting container image will be marked as `dicker/node-test:0.1.5`.

 Build order will be preserved as you have defined it in build manifest but could be changed automatically according to `"dependsOn": [ "other-task-name-1", "other-task-name-2" ]` or `"dependsOn": "other-task-name"` build task directive, that will be resolved with minimal build order impact automatically.
+Disabled tasks (`"skip": true`) that are required for any enabled tasks or tasks defined explicitly via CLI will be auto-enabled and executed.

 `"args": { "KEY": "value" }` directive will be used as Docker [`--build-arg KEY=value`](https://docs.docker.com/engine/reference/commandline/build/#set-build-time-variables---build-arg) parameters that should have respecting `ARG KEY=` part in your `Dockerfile` (pay attention to doc section describing their scope and default params, sometimes its not trivial)